engabaadir/news-manager/README.md

 	The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.

-## Core Tools Used for this Project
+## Core Tools Used for this Project:
 1. PostgreSQL database
 2. Python 3.7.3
 ## Project Requirements: